kippfish/kippfish/README.md

 🍰    ;  i'm a fictionkin, MOST of the ponies i use/make are kins but NOT all of them!

-🍰    ;  6teen, adults dni
+🍰    ;  6teen, adults dni (+ basic dni criteria)

 🍰    ;  c+h is always okay and encouraged, i promise i dont bite!

 🍰    ;  multifandom + multishipper

+🍰    ;  i have VERY strong morals, and block freely.

 🍰    ;  ships are welcome to int!